Why host a UN Volunteer?

 What are the steps to host a UN Volunteer?

 To host an on-site UN Volunteer, the host organization should contact a UNV representative, ideally at the UNV Field Unit or Regional Office representing the country where the UN Volunteer is expected to serve.
 The agency must secure funding for the volunteer and participate in interviewing shortlisted candidates.
-Click here for step-by-step instructions.
+Here are the steps to host a UN Volunteer.

 How do you request a UN Youth Volunteer?

 You can contact the UNV Field Unit in your country for national UN Youth Volunteers or your focal point at UNV headquarters for international UN Youth Volunteers.